brash99/JAMLIB/LHAPDF/README.md

 ## Grids

-**Note:** Grids with "preliminary" status or with version "v.-1" are in development and should not be downloaded.
+**Note:** Grids with "preliminary" status or with version "v.-1" are in development and should not be used with caution.

 | Name                                         | Info                                            | Reference                                                      | Status | Notes                                       |
 | :--:                                         | :--:                                            | :--:                                                           | :--:   | :--:                                        |